 A collaboratively produced 200-horsepower four-cylinder engine drives the rear wheels via a six-speed manual transmission or available six-speed automatic.

-Who would have thought that Toyota and Subaru would make such good-looking identical twins?
-For Subaru, the BRZ becomes the exception to its all-wheel-drive lineup rule.
-For Toyota’s Scion branch, the FR-S represents the flagship model that the brand has needed since its 2004 inception.
-Ultimately Scion, with its more prolific dealer network, moves more than its fair share of FR-S (the caps stand for Front-engine, Rear-wheel-drive Sport) metal.
-And what impressive metal it is.
-The coupe’s long-hood-short-deck proportions are right on the money and the low hood, muscular fenders and curvy roofline give it a poised, gimmick-free appearance.
-In only its second year, Scion is already making small changes, including cushions positioned to either side of the driver’s and front-passenger knees to keep them more comfortable during hard cornering, which is something the FR-S begs for.
-Shift-indicator lights on the tach can be set at 100-rpm increments starting from 2,000 rpm up to the engine’s 7,400-rpm redline.
+For Subaru, the BRZ is the exception to its all-wheel-drive-lineup rule.
+For Toyota’s Scion branch, the nearly identical FR-S represents the flagship model that the brand has needed since its 2004 inception.
+The “Front-engine, Rear-wheel-drive Sport’s” long-hood-short-deck proportions are right on the money and the low hood, muscular fenders and curvy roofline give it a poised, gimmick-free appearance.
+In only its third year, Scion is already making small changes, including adapting a shark-fin antenna and larger and flusher exhaust tips.
+This is a real driving machine, so shift-indicator lights on the tach can be set at 100-rpm increments starting from 2,000 rpm up to the engine’s 7,400-rpm redline.
 The driver can also engage a warning chime that goes off when the engine’s max rev limit is about to be reached.
 As with Subaru’s BRZ, the FR-S employs a 200-horsepower 2.0-liter “flat” four-cylinder engine (one bank of two pistons fires at 180 degrees to the opposite two pistons).
 A six-speed manual transmission is standard with a six-speed automatic available as an option.
 The latter features steering-wheel-mounted paddle-shift controls, rev-matching downshifts plus a “sport” mode that delivers faster shifts and throttle response.
 The powertrain sits well back of the front wheels to optimize distribution of the car’s svelte 2,760-pound front:rear heft at 53:47.
 Fuel economy is rated at 25 mpg city and 34 highway for the automatic (22/30 for manual-gearbox versions).
 However those numbers are offset by the engine’s requirement for more expensive premium fuel.
-Every FR-S is shipped from its Japan homeland with the expected load of standard gear plus aluminum sport pedals, Michelin Primacy rubber fitted to a neat set of 17-inch wheels, and an all-new 6.1-inch touchscreen display audio system.
+The 2015 FR-S gets a stiffer front suspension and re-tuned rear dampers to reduce body roll.
+Every FR-S is shipped from its Japan homeland with the expected load of standard gear plus aluminum sport pedals, Michelin Primacy rubber fitted to a neat set of 17-inch wheels, and an updated 6.1-inch touchscreen audio system.
 The host of available dealer add-ons includes a premium audio package, fog lights, rear spoiler, sport exhaust system, 18-inch wheels, performance brake pads and a cold air intake for a richer air/fuel mixture and a bit more power and sound.